ZuhairAhamed/Product-Catalog-Viewer/README.md

 ## Requirements
 - Python 3.10+
-- Update the GROQ_API_KEY with you api key
+- Update the GROQ_API_KEY with you api key in .env file

 ## Setup
 cd Product-Catalog-Viewer